ERS-HCL/micro-frontend/README.md

 Entry point and container application for a micro frontend demo.

-A React VOD application, which renders a navigation bar, and uses React Router to select a microfrontend to render onto the page.
+A React VOD application, having a navigation bar, used React Router to select the microfrontend to render onto the main.

 # Getting started